UWrc/UWrc.github.io/blog/2021-02-25-klone-soft-launch.md

 Things have been going steady the past week and changes are coming less frequently.
 We are now increasing time between maintenance periods on klone from weekly on Tuesdays to monthly and aligning it with the mox maintenance as the 2nd Tuesday of every month.

 That wraps up our klone soft launch blog updates here, other updates will appear on our Hyak users mailing list.
-Don't forget to subscribe, instructions on [this page](/docs/account-activation) at the bottom.
+Don't forget to subscribe, instructions on [<ins>**this page**</ins>](/docs/account-activation) at the bottom.